 Under the ACP, qualified households can receive up to $30 monthly for their internet service bill.
 This FCC benefit aims to ensure that low-income families have access to essential online resources such as healthcare and education.

-In addition, ACP offers a one-time discount of up to $100 towards purchasing a tablet, desktop computer, or laptop from participating providers.
+In addition, ACP offers a one-time discount of up to $100 on purchases of tablets, desktop computers, or laptops from participating providers.
 This program is particularly significant for residents of tribal lands who often face limited connectivity options.

 Pairing the Affordable Connectivity Program with the Lifeline Program could eliminate your monthly Internet service.
 This longer-term program replaces the Emergency Broadband Benefit program.